JetBrains/kotlin-web-site/pages/docs/tutorials/multiplatform-library.md

 ```
 </div>

 Pretty simple, isn't it?
-We provided a platform-specific implementation, but used straightforward delegation to the implementation someone else has written!
+We have provided a platform-specific implementation, but used a straightforward delegation to an implementation someone else has written!

 ## JS